Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-ultraplot includes the `ultraplot.axes.Axes.format` command to resolve this.
+UltraPlot includes the `ultraplot.axes.Axes.format` command to resolve this.
 Think of this as an expanded and thoroughly documented version of the `matplotlib.artist.Artist.update` command. `~ultraplot.axes.Axes.format` can modify things like axis labels and titles and apply new :ref:`"rc" settings <why_rc>` to existing